microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Random walk

 Let's first solve our problem by implementing a random walk strategy.
-With random walk, we will randomly chose the next action from allowed ones, until we reach the apple.
+With random walk, we will randomly chose the next action from allowed ones, until we reach the apple (code block 3).

 ```python
 def random_policy(m):